 We recommend beginning your tour of Bordeaux in the heart of the city.
 You may start your day with a walking tour from the Tourist Office near the Esplanade des Quinconces

-If you like markets, you may enjoy a visit to the Marché des Capucins, which is open every morning except Mondays.
-You’ll find local produce, cheese and wine, and some lunch options
+• If you like markets, you may enjoy a visit to the Marché des Capucins, where you'll find local produce, cheese and wine, and some lunch options

-After lunch, take a leisurely walk along the river (or take the tram) to La Cité du VinBordeaux’s famous wine museum.
+• La Cité du VinBordeaux’s famous wine museum is a must for wine-lovers.
 Here you will learn about the history of wine in Bordeaux and the world, including exhibits that show the techniques used to make wine, and have some wine-tasting opportunities.

 If you prefer to have a private guided tour of Bordeaux with a local expert, we work with some fantastic guides and can arrange this for you!
 Here's an interview with a Bordeaux tour guide we work with.